 So you've heard of lead scoring, but you aren't sure if it's right for your company.

 We've compiled five questions you should ask yourself to determine if your company will benefit from implementing lead scoring into your lead management and lead nurturing strategies.
-Did you know that less than 10% of companies actually practice and utilize lead scoring?
+Did you know that less than 10% of

 Once you begin to attract a high volume of leads, you are faced with the challenge of separating the good from the bad.
 When you are generating a higher volume of leads it becomes hard for your sales team to determine which leads should be called upon or nurtured.

 This is where lead scoring comes in, allowing you to attach a numerical point value to each of your leads based on their behavior on your site and the information they provide in your lead capture forms.
 If you a have a low volume of leads to the point where they are nonexistent, lead scoring will not be beneficial for you.
 Instead, you should start to focus on implementing other strategies that will help you generate more leads.